 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 This treatment may be used before or after surgery.
 Sometimes it is the main treatment if you cannot have surgery.
 Radiotherapy and chemotherapy can be given separately or together.
 When given together this is called chemoradiation.

 Chemotherapy may also be used to manage any symptoms caused by the cancer and improve quality of life.
 This is called palliative treatment.

 After your treatment has finished, you will have regular check-ups with your cancer doctor or nurse.
 Your appointments will usually be every few months at first.
 Later they may only be once a year.

-Some people have a vulval skin condition such as vulval lichen sclerosus (LS) or vulval lichen planus (LP) before vulval cancer.
-If so, you should continue to see your specialist for those conditions too.
+If you had a vulval skin condition such as vulval lichen sclerosus (VLS) or vulval lichen planus (VLP) before vulval cancer, you should keep seeing your specialist for those conditions too.
 After cancer treatment, you may still need ongoing treatment for the skin.
-Your specialist will advise you about this.
+Your doctor will advise you about this.